HypnosCat/Project-Server-Client/README.md

 #Project-Server-Client

-simple implementation of the server and client using the Java programming language.
+<div>simple implementation of the server and client using the Java programming language.</div>

 ## To get started:
   first -> start the server program in the Server folder run Main class.